luca-dupont/Chrome-Dino-AI/README.md

 - PyGame
 - Numpy

-To install these packages, you can simply run: `pip install -r requirements.txt`
+To install these packages, you can simply run: `pip install -r requirements.txt` inside the directory

 #### Issue :